trxuanha/2swsa/README.md

 # Usage

 To run 2SWSA: execute command "python do_exp.py dataset 2swsa", where dataset is actg175, telco, pbc, hr, framingham or kickstarter.
 For example, to run experiments with the dataset of AIDS Clinical Trials Group Protocol 175, run "python do_exp.py actg175 2swsa".

+To update information for each dataset, update its corresponding configuration file in folder config.